Ashlie-G/LuxeEthique/README.md

 - Users have a profile with name address and phone number to attach their details to their account.
 - Users can update their profile and view their current listings.
 - Users can delete their profile.
-- Users can browse the wardrobe of luxury handbags for sale and purchase knowing it is an authentic product.
+- Users can browse the wardrobe of luxury handbags for sale
+- Users can purchase a product listing through stripe
 - Users can submit their authentic handbags that they wish to sell with images.
-- Users can edit their approved listings.
+- Users can delete their listings.
 - Administrators can view and approve listing pending for sale.
 - Administrators can edit or destroy any listing.
 - Administrators can view all current listings and all users.
+- Administrators can view all product listings bought

 ### R13 ###